Skip to main content

 How It Works

-This endpoint uses MongoDB atomic operations to ensure data consistency:
+This endpoint uses transactional operations to ensure data consistency:

-1. Business Balance Debit: The amount is atomically debited from your business payout_balance.
+1. Business Balance Debit: The amount is debited from your business payout balance.
 If insufficient funds exist, the operation fails immediately.

 2. User Creation/Update: The payout user is created (if new) or updated (if existing) with the amount added to their balance.